TomConlin/Semantic_Exchange_Format/README.md

  - a list of records
  - a trivial pursuit

-Or a number of other phrases, many names for a useful concept.
+Or any number of other phrases, many names for a useful concept.

 This simple pattern is useful as a building block in a more complex model when we allow a leaf (_value_) of one building block